zerospiel/docs/docs/admin-installation.md

 * Monitored and observable
 * Equipped for backup and disaster recovery

 And of course, where can these requirements be procured at reasonable cost?
-In many cases the simplest and most cost-effective way to run these clusters is on a provider such as Amazon Elasti Kubernetes Service or Azure Kubernetes Service, where many fo these functions are handled for you.
+In many cases the simplest and most cost-effective way to run these clusters is on a provider such as Amazon Elastic Kubernetes Service or Azure Kubernetes Service, where many of these functions are handled for you.

 ### Minimum requirements